avelin0/IME-works/README.md

 # IME-works
-A repository to keep IME Works
+A repository to maintain IME Works